rbdlabhaifa/RBD-SLAM/README.md

 A system that navigates the drone automatically and finds points of interest to navigate

+## Project State

+At the moment, the algorithms we implemented can control the drone and exit a room (~60-70% of the time).

+There are some "magic numbers" in the code:

+1. K for KMeans - we use KMeans to close off obstacles as polygons, to decrease sparsity.
+2. Minimum cluster size - the minimal cluster size for KMeans.
+We drop the clusters smaller than this size.

+The general approach for finding a "good" path in the RRT is a path that distances itself from the polygons in the map.

+## Future Work

+Future work for the project will be adjusting these "magic numbers" according to the data in the map supplied.
+Also, because we use RRT, we need to check that "cutting off" "good" paths in the tree works as expected, and this will prevent hitting a wall etc. Adjusting the said parameters will also close off the room better and won't leave holes in the map which the RRT can exit from.

 ## Dependencies

 1. [PCL](https://pointclouds.org/) - Point Cloud Library